 I’ve found that really understanding what maintaining a moisture and protein balance means goes a bit deeper than that.
-Not all hair needs constant moisture and not all hair needs constant protein.
-It depends on hair type, styling methods, whether you have relaxed hair, color your hair or are natural.
+Not all hair needs constant moisture, and not all hair needs constant protein.
+It depends on hair type, styling methods, whether you have relaxed hair, color your hair, or are natural.

-When I first started my hair journey and I read about keeping the moisture and protein in my hair balanced I did what several others have done and are still doing.
-I scheduled when I would use moisture based products and when I would use protein-based products.
+When I first started my hair journey, and I read about keeping the moisture and protein in my hair balanced, I did what several others have done and are still doing.
+I scheduled when I would use moisture-based products and when I would use protein-based products.

 Related read: The Basics for Moisturizing Your Hair

-Why is moisture and protein balance important?
+Why is a moisture and protein balance important?

-In a nutshell, without having both moisture and protein our hair will break.Additionally, having enough moisture keeps hair elastic and supple.
+In a nutshell, without having both moisture and protein, our hair will break.Additionally, having enough moisture keeps hair elastic and supple.

 Related read: Top 10 Tips For Helping Dry Relaxed Hair